LavaLite-Compute/lavalite/README.md

 stability, not feature breadth.

 Work planned for 1.0 includes:

-- Multi-host job allocation (`-n`)
+- General semplification of configuration and user API
-- `eauth` cluster authentication (design complete, implementation pending)
+- client and inter-daemon authentication cluster authentication (design complete, implementation pending)
 - Failover and master election
-- GPU and resource-aware scheduling
+- GPU, CPU and memory scheduling based on the concept of allocation

 No timeline is committed.
 1.0 ships when it is ready and verified.